Skip to content

 nargin int

-Size of the input vector \(x\)
+Size of the input vector \(x\), i.e. the number of columns of the operator

 required